Sometimes we spend so much time trying to boost our credit score that we don’t realize that we might be hurting it instead.

 The length of your credit history accounts for about 15 percent of your overall credit score.
 The longer your history, the better your creditworthiness is.

 Additionally, opening an account can cause a temporary dip in your credit score due to hard inquiries, which are a part of the new credit component of your credit score.
-Hudson advises against applying for many different accounts, which can completely tank your score.

 5. Avoiding credit entirely